ElmerCSC/elmer-linsys/results/README.md

 ```math
 t = \alpha n^{\beta}
 ```
 where the $t$ is the runtime, $n$ the dimension of the system, $\alpha$ the constant coefficient and $\beta$ the scaling coefficient.
-Looking at the runtimes for different sized systems we can get an idea for $/alpha$.
-However, it is the $/beta$ that has greater impact when the problem is scaled onto thousands of cores.
+Looking at the runtimes for different sized systems we can get an idea for $\alpha$.
+However, it is the $\beta$ that has greater impact when the problem is scaled onto thousands of cores.
 Hence, it is separately computed by fitting a curve of the form associated with algorithmic scaling to results on different sized system.

 Both the runtimes and $\beta$ are included as barplots in the problem specific directories.